Design principles

 3. The driver is an interface

-4. Hot loops bypass Maestro (native)
+4. Hot loops bypass the sidecar (native)

 On web, CDP is fast enough that a separate introspection channel is not needed.